Being in your first car accident, no matter how small, can be a stressful experience for any driver.

 1. Stop your car

-However minor you think a car accident is, you must always stop at the scene of the accident, turn your hazard lights on and switch off your engine.
+However minor you think the bump is, you must always stop at the scene of the accident, pull over when it's safe to do so, turn your hazard lights on and switch off your engine.

-If you don’t stop, and simply drive off, your registration number could be recorded by a witness or CCTV camera, and as a result you could be fined, given penalty points or even a driving ban.
+If you don’t stop, your registration number could be recorded by a witness or CCTV camera, and you could be fined, given penalty points or even a driving ban.

 2. Check for injuries